 Think it might be right for you?

--It feels much quainter than the metropolis of Honolulu, but still has plenty of development if that’s what you’re after.
-Haleiwa town offers a great variety of restaurants and food trucks plus some nice boutiques.
+-It feels much quainter than the metropolis of Honolulu but still has plenty of development if that’s what you’re after.
+Haleiwa Town offers a great variety of restaurants and food trucks for dining options, plus some nice boutique shops.
 Popular Matsumoto’s Shave Ice has a great range of flavors, though quieter Aoki’s across the street often gets the nod from locals.

 It’s a quick drive to the Dole Plantation to get your fill of Dole Whip and pineapple-themed souvenirs (if that’s your thing); more sophisticated palates may prefer Green World Coffee Farm next door (try the Rainbow, it’s awesome!).